Single Member LLC

 • Foreigner/foreign entity

-If there are 2 or more people who plan to start an LLC together, you should take a look at multi-member LLC.
+If there are 2 or more people who plan to start an LLC together, you should take a look at a multi-member LLC.

 For non-residents